BenchmarkXPRT/AIXPRT/MXNet/AIXPRT/Modules/Deep-Learning/ReadMe.md

         ```
 2. Run the benchmark

-THIS PARTICULAR WORKLOAD REQUIRES KAGGLE'S SERVICES AND ARE SUBJECT TO THE TERMS: https://www.kaggle.com/terms
+THIS PARTICULAR WORKLOAD REQUIRES KAGGLE'S SERVICES and ARE SUBJECT TO THE TERMS: https://www.kaggle.com/terms
 IF YOU DO NOT AGREE TO ALL OF THEM, YOU MAY NOT EXECUTE THE WORKLOAD OR ACCESS KAGGLE'S SERVICES IN ANY MANNER.

         ```